janbogar/janbogar.github.io/_posts/2017-8-24-pink-is-for-girls.md

 Me, of course!
 I used mighty computer kung-fu and downloaded all images of clothes and shoes from internet shops sport-outdoor.sk and hudy.sk {% include collapsible.html content= "Approximately 5000 images overall.
 Offer of both shops covers most of the major brands."%}, cut out the background from them and made a statistical overview of colors used for both men's and women's items.{% include collapsible.html content= "In short: python, scrapy, numpy, mpld3 and this [code](https://mail.python.org/pipermail/image-sig/2010-April/006220.html) of floodfil algorithm with treshold.
 Here is my [source code](https://github.com/janbogar/small_projects/tree/master/pink_is_for_girls)"%}

-Here are the results in the form of two most colorful plots I have ever created.
+Here are the results in the form of the two most colorful plots I have ever created.

 <script>
 function showPlot1() {